 It had been impossible, of course.
 Vince was determined she’d be a replica of her sisters, a proper young lady with all the feminine attributes inherited from her mother.
 He’d been appalled at her tomboy ways and had thwarted her keen interest in the workings of the ranch, right up to the day the last of the Mancuso sisters had married and moved away.

-Papa needs you now.
+Pops needs you now.

 Sonnie didn’t think Vince Mancuso had ever needed anyone, least of all her.
 What use did he have for a tagalong daughter?
 He’d already raised five.
-If he ever needed her, or even wanted her, he never would’ve sent her to Boston to live with Aunt Josephine to receive her schooling there, to learn of social etiquette and fashions and the arts, all the things her sisters survived just fine without.
+If he ever needed her, or even wanted her, he never would’ve sent her to Boston to live with Aunt Josephine and receive her schooling there, to learn social etiquette and fashions and the arts, all the things her sisters survived just fine without.

-Papa needs you now.
+Pops needs you now.

 She only hoped she wasn’t too late.